 The reason this is important is it paints the picture you need to know about the German Shepherd; they’re a dog that thrives from having a job to do and they require excessive stimulation to satisfy their inherent desire to be challenged.

-They’re a dog sharp enough to learn various jobs and strong enough to execute them skillfully.
+They’re a working dog breed sharp enough to learn various jobs and strong enough to execute them skillfully.
 Once they came to existence, they were immediately integrated into the workforce.
 This natural workmanship is the very root of their confident and aloof personalities.

 German Shepherd Personality

-Due to the demand and popularity of this breed, puppy mills have produced variations of the German Shepherd that pay little similarities to the dog’s natural archetype.
+Due to the demand and popularity of this breed, puppy mills have produced variations of the German Shepherd breed that pay little similarities to the dog’s natural archetype.

 Von Stephanitz said ‘the most striking features of the correctly bred German Shepherds are firmness of nerves, attentiveness, tractability, watchfulness, reliability, and incorruptibility together with courage, fighting tenacity and harness.’
 The ‘alpha-like’ personality of a German Shepherd, as it should be, is confident yet not self-indulgent.

 The German Shepherd is a dignified dog that is loyal, aloof, and somewhat antisocial.
 From the moment they begin development they’re craving stimulation.
 This lust for knowledge and challenge is often the vehicle behind this breed’s booming curiosity, which wanes as they emerge from their puppy years.

 Often times a canine that is aloof or cautious towards strangers is a product of a poor upbringing.
 Early socialization and training paired with tasty treats like CBD for pets are an imperative when it comes to cultivating the best personality and temperament from a dog, so when they’re not handled appropriately the effects manifest in adulthood.